 - Pain and suffering

 - Loss of consortium

 At Roman Austin Personal Injury Lawyers, our Florida car accident lawyers put in the hard work to make sure our clients get the full compensation they deserve.
 If you were hurt or lost a loved one, reach out to our law firm for legal advice today.

 Can I Recover Damages If I’m Being Blamed for a Road Defects Accident in Florida?

 Transportation authorities and other responsible parties will probably try to argue that you caused the accident.
 They’ll point to some other factor, such as your speed or driver distraction, and claim that the road defect played little to no role in the crash.

-That doesn’t mean they’re off the hook.
-Florida law allows accident victims to recover compensation from anyone who was even remotely to blame for the accident.
-Under this comparative fault law, however, your damages award will be reduced in proportion to your share of fault.
+That doesn’t necessarily mean they’re off the hook.
+Florida law allows accident victims to recover compensation as long as their assigned share of blame is 50% or less.
+Under this modified comparative fault law, however, your damages award will be reduced in proportion to your share of fault.